 Also, if you’re in the market for something truly powerful for high-end productivity purposes, keep an eye out for older first- and second-generation Threadripper chips.
 Again, the second-generation parts are better, and we've already seen prices on those start to slip now that AMD's mainstream CPUs have more cores than ever.
 So keep an eye out if you're after a sweet deal on a CPU with all the cores and threads.

 Avoid Buying Into a Dead Platform

-So then, if those are the chips you should be looking out for on the shopping and sales front this holiday season, what CPUs should you avoid?
+So then, if those are the chips you should be looking out for, what CPUs should you avoid?
 In short, eschew anything that’s part of a dead platform and/or that delivers noticeably worse performance than more modern chips that don’t cost that much more.